pewi21/gw2browser/README.md

    to compile Gw2Browser.

 * Copy libgomp-1.dll or libgomp_64-1.dll from TDM-GCC install directory to Gw2Browser/bin
+* Copy soft_oal.dll from openal-soft/bin/Win32 or openal-soft/bin/Win64 directory to Gw2Browser/bin and rename it to OpenAL32.dll

 #### Linux, building with GCC

-* I haven't try to build Gw2Browser on Linux yet, but it probably build =P
+* I haven't try to build Gw2Browser on Linux yet, but it probably build :P

 Authors
 -------